ci1xgk/Fellowship_Webpage/EnvAcy5.md

 If a different grid resolution is to be used, it is necessary to re-check, manually (e.g. using QGIS), which are the cells spanning the length of the inflow opening and list them in `.bci` file.

 When a time-varying inflow is specifified in a `.bci` file, it should be accompanied with a `.bdy` file that also includes the _Boundary condition time series name_ "test5".
-In the `.bdy` file, the number of time steps at which the time-varying inflow data is avaiable should be first specified (6 for this case), followed by the list of time to inflow data.
-The inflow data must be provided in the unit-width discharge, q = Q/B. For the Valley flooding test case, the
+In the `.bdy` file, the number of time steps at which the time-varying inflow data is avaiable should be first specified (6 for this case), followed by a series of time intervals (second column) and the respective inflow data at these intervals (first column).
+The inflow data between these intervals will be linearly interpolated by LISFLOOD-FP.
+The inflow data must be provided in the unit-width discharge, q = Q/B.

-= 3000/(20 x 10) = 15 square meter per second.
-Figure below shows a snapshot of `ea5.bdy`, which provides the time series of unit-width discharge, starting from t = 0s, reaching the peak at t = 600s and attenuating at t = 1200 s.
+Figure below shows a snapshot of `ea5.bdy`, which provides the time series of unit-width discharge for the Valley flooding test case.
+Since the inflow starts at 300s, zero discharge is specified for 0 and 300 intervals in the time series.
+The discharge reaches the peak of 3000 cubic meter per second at 600s and stays at the peak until 1200 seconds.
+This peak discharge is converted to unit-width discharge by considering the opening to be spanned over 20 cells of dimension 10 m, i.e. q = Q/B = 3000/(20 x 10) = 15.
+Therefore, the unit-width discharge of 15 will be specified for intervals 300 and 600 in the time series list.
+At 1200s, the inflow decreases to reach zero at 6000 seconds.
+Therefore zero discharge is specified for 6000 and 108000 (final time of simulation) intervals in the time series list.

 ![image](/Figures/ea5_2.PNG)